This publication is available exclusively to Munich Re clients. Please contact your Client Manager.

 primary insurance operations are concentrated mainly in the ERGO

 Insurance Group, one of the leading insurance groups in Germany and

 Europe.
 ERGO is represented in over 30 countries worldwide and

 offers a comprehensive range of insurances, provision products and

-Munich Re pools its insurance and reinsurance operations, as well
+business, Munich Re pools its insurance and reinsurance operations,

 its competence available to private and institutional investors

 outside the Group.